Death Valley National Park: Death Valley Traverse

 Scotty’s Castle Visitor Center (760) 786-2392 ext.231

-Fuel: Keep a full tank in your vehicle as distances are great.
-Nearest gas stations: Stovepipe Wells (45 miles south), Furnace Creek (53 miles South), and Beatty, Nevada (60 miles southeast).
+Keep a full tank in your vehicle as distances are great.
+Nearest gas stations: Stovepipe Wells (45 miles south), Furnace Creek (53 miles south), and Beatty, Nevada (60 miles southeast).

 Groceries: Limited groceries in park at Furnace Creek Ranch General Store.
 Panamint Springs Resort and Stovepipe Wells have convenience stores.
-Outside park, buy basics in Beatty, NV and Shoshone, CA. Nearest supermarket is in Pahrump, NV.
+Outside the park, buy basics in Beatty, Nevada, and Shoshone, California.
+The nearest supermarket is in Pahrump, Nevada.